 A thriving, sustainable Tahoe will create abundant new opportunities for innovative business activity that correlates with community priorities, in a way that sustains local workers and their families with higher-wage jobs.

 I support policies that foster locally owned businesses in thriving walkable/bikeable town hubs that feature local artists and live music.
 I strongly support transforming the 56-acre parcel between the Rec Center and Lakeview Commons/Harrison Ave. into a recreation and arts-focused town center, and possible central location for city hall.
-Traffic could be looped around this area, or at the very least slowed down.
+Traffic could be looped around this area, or at the very least slowed down to make it pedestrian and bicycle friendly, similarly designed to the US 50 revitalization project at stateline.
+Also, we need a new name to replace the bureaucratic sounding “56 Acres”.
+Tahoe Centro?

 In addition, I support development of new business clusters to help diversify our economy, including health and wellness, sustainable outdoor recreation, and environmental innovation.